 Shares of Jet Airways have more than tripled in Mumbai this year, making it the second-best airline stock in Asia, while Kingfisher slumped 27 percent.
 Jet Airways fell 2.3 percent to 609.3 rupees at close of trading today.
 Kingfisher dropped 4.6 percent to 15.4 rupees.

 Jet Airways had 116 aircraft in its fleet, including Boeing Co.
-(BA) and Airbus planes, as of Sept.
+(BA:US) and Airbus planes, as of Sept.
 30, and flies to as many as 125 destinations including Bahrain, Doha, Dubai, Jeddah, Kuwait and Muscat.
 The carrier this month agreed to expand a codeshare pact with Etihad, which operates services to nine Indian cities.

 The Mumbai-based carrier had a 25.2 percent share of Indian domestic market in November, behind discount operator IndiGo’s 27.3 percent, according to data from the nation’s aviation regulator.
 State-owned Air India Ltd. had 20.7 percent and SpiceJet 19.5 percent.